Air Conditioning Maintenance

 Count on Kennedy to Keep You Cool

-If you live in Minnesota or North Dakota and haven’t had your vehicle’s air conditioning system serviced in the past two years, it’s time to make an appointment with Kennedy Transmission Brake and Auto Service to get things checked out and avoid major damage and costly repairs.
+If you live in Minnesota and haven’t had your vehicle’s air conditioning system serviced in the past two years, it’s time to make an appointment with Kennedy Transmission Brake and Auto Service to get things checked out and avoid major damage and costly repairs.
 Our friendly technicians are more than happy to help keep you cool for years to come.